AtreyaSh/moodleSTACKQns/README.md

 1. Install `Moodle` following instructions here:

    https://docs.moodle.org/35/en/Step-by-step_Installation_Guide_for_Ubuntu

+   Note: This can be a long and complicated process

 2. Install `maxima` on your system, since the STACK plug-in requires `maxima` as the Computation Algebra System (CAS).